 Mastectomy procedures include:

-Men with breast cancer usually have one of the mastectomy procedures.
+Male breast cancer is usually treated with one of the mastectomy procedures.

-Some women choose to have breast reconstruction after a mastectomy.
-Reconstruction can be done during the same surgery as the mastectomy, or it may be done later as a separate procedure.
+If you'd like, you might choose to have breast reconstruction after a mastectomy.
+Reconstruction can be done during the same surgery as the mastectomy.
+Or it may be done later as a separate procedure.

 When you wake up from surgery, you will have a bandage over the surgery site.
 You will also have one or two drainage tubes to collect fluid and keep it from building up around the surgery area.
 If these tubes are still in place when you go home, your nurse will teach you how to take care of them.

 Your doctor or nurse will give you instructions on pain control and caring for your incision.
-Typically, you can remove the bandage and take a shower on the day after the surgery.
+In most cases, you can remove the bandage and take a shower on the day after the surgery.

 Most people go home within 24 hours after a mastectomy.
 If you have breast reconstruction during the same surgery, you may be in the hospital longer.